didlie-dev/layr-project/index.md

 their discretion.
 3. __No data loss:__ A user can retrieve a previously uploaded file without data loss.
-4. __Incentives:__ The right incentives are in place between the hosting service provider and the user of the service.
+4. __Incentives:__ The right incentives are in place between the party storing and hosting files and the user who wants to store files on the cloud.

 ### Centralized cloud storage